 Another model is made by Artcoe, called Frisk.
 It seems identical to the Fife set, if you look at the pictures.
 Art shops gave me mixed reports on the drawer depth so I could not figure out whether Unison would fit but most told me it would.

 Jackson’s also stocks a similar looking set for a similar price (see picture).
-Unisons fit in fine.
+This is their own brand.
+Unisons fit in fine as do all other main brands of pastels.

 Do keep in mind that some pastel brands are quite thick and will not fit in many of the standard pastel boxes.